digitalnsw/nsw-design-system/src/components/card/content/_guidance.md

 Test your visual elements carefully:

-* Only use images where it supports and re-enforces the content to the user
+* only use images where it supports and re-enforces the content to the user
-* Only use images when they can clearly show the difference between content and can be easily identified
+* only use images when they can clearly show the difference between content and can be easily identified
-* Do not use images that are not easily identifiable or do not effectively communicate the difference between content
+* do not use images that are not easily identifiable or do not effectively communicate the difference between content
-* Do not use for decorative purposes only
+* do not use for decorative purposes only
-* Make sure all graphics are readable by screen readers
+* make sure all graphics are readable by screen readers.

 ## Accessibility